 Who Gets Taxed on Crypto in the UK?

-Here’s a list people liable for crypto taxes in the UK:
+Here’s a list of people liable for crypto taxes in the UK:

 Traders owe capital gains tax on their profits.
 The first £6,000 of profits made per year are not subject to any tax.
-This was cut from £12,300 as of April 2023, as cited in the Autumn Treasury Statement.
 After this £6,000 range, you’ll pay either 10% or 20% tax on profits, depending on what income tax bracket you fall into as well as the transactions you’ve made.

-Crypto mining as a business is taxed in the same way as crypto trading, shown above.
+Earning from crypto mining is censored as a “crypto earning” is taxed in the same way as crypto trading, as shown above.
 The proceeds of professional crypto mining are subject to capital gains tax.

 If you’re running a crypto business, all the regular taxes apply whether you’re dealing in crypto or fiat, and your crypto is subject to capital gains tax when sold for a profit.

 If you’ve inherited crypto from someone’s estate, you’ll owe inheritance tax on sums above £325,000.
 A £500,000 inheritance would be taxed £70,000 (40% of £175,000).

 When and How to Pay Crypto Tax UK?

 Keep a record of all your crypto transactions (use one of the software solutions we recommend later in the article if you need to).
 Your taxes are due on January 31st — calculate the tax early to prepare for your bill on time.